- Visiting Us

 - Contact Us

-Our full range of herbs is available from mid-April, and we always have a wide range of suitable containers in stock.
+Our full range of herbs are available from mid-April, and we always have a wide range of suitable containers in stock.

-Herbs can be planted in tubs with other ornamental shrubs but on the whole it is best to keep them on their own, using a soil or peat-based compost ensuring adequate drainage.
+Herbs can be planted in tubs with other ornamental shrubs, but on the whole, it is best to keep them on their own, using soil or peat-based compost ensuring adequate drainage.
 Invasive herbs such as Mint must be grown separately.
 The remainder can be grouped very pleasingly in large containers.

 A selection of herbs can be grown in a small place by using a strawberry pot.
 Suitable plants include Bay (for the top only), Chives, Parsley, Rosemary, Sage and Thyme.